 - North Carolina

-While part of this is only logical — of course California and Texas have lots of thefts; they have more registered motorcycles than most other states — again some of it can be chalked up to weather.
+While part of this is only logical — of course states like California and Texas have lots of thefts; they have more registered motorcycles than most other states — again some of it can be chalked up to weather.
 There's more time for thieves to work in comfort in warm states.

 preventing motorcycle theft